alejovic/progresssoft-assesment/README.md

 Hi there,

-This is a small development about how insert massive data in a Database (MySQL) using Parallelism in Java with "Executors".
+This is a small development about how insert massive data in a Database (MySQL) using diferent strategies (Hibernate/JDBC, NativeQuery, Multirow).
+However the best choice was parallelism with "Executors" and JPA.

 Technical Specs :